Krzysztof Gonciarz: Career

-In 2017, Krzysztof Gonciarz, had created a short film, titld The Breakup based on the Black Mirror television series, that was produced as part of the webseries Little Black Mirror.
+In 2017, Krzysztof Gonciarz, had created a short film, titled The Breakup based on the Black Mirror television series, that was produced as part of the webseries Little Black Mirror.
 The series were produced for Netflix Polska by Jacek Ambrosiewicz, in collaboration with four Polish-language YouTube channels, which included Krzysztof Gonciarz, Emce (co-created by Huyen Pham and Marcin Nguyen), Grupa Filmowa Darwin (co-created by Jan Jurkowski and Marek Hucz), and Martin Stankiewicz.
 All four episodes were released on 19 January 2018, on the YouTube channel of their respective creators.
 The video produced by Gonciarz, featured him and Kasia Mecinski, and used realism and ordinary technology, such as a Panasonic Lumix DC-GH5 that emulates vlog aesthetics.

 In February 2018, in the partnership with Eurosport television network, he had created the series of video showcasing the behind the scenes of the organization of the 2018 Winter Olympics in Pyeongchang County, South Korea.
 Following the success of the series, Eurosport had signed with him the contract, to make another series of videos during the 2020 Summer Olympics.

 In 2019, the Manggha Museum of Japanese Art and Technology in Kraków, Poland hosted the art exhibition created by Gonciarz, titled Tokio 24.
 The exhibition included the 20-minute long video depicting the daily cycle of Tokyo, the room of "micro-delights", and the room of neon lights.
 It was available from 12 July 2019 to 29 September 2019.
 It became the most popular art exhibition hosted by the museum.